AshNumpy/TS-Daily-Weather-Delhi-Time-Series-Analysis/README.md

 You can find the studies on `../Notebooks/` folder.

-Also you can find the images thats are exporting plots on `../Images/` folder.
+Also you can find the images thats exported plots on `../Images/` folder.

 ## Reading Map
 1. start with `../Notebooks/explore.ipynb` notebook to read.
 In this notebook you will explore and understand the data.